openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 @endsphinxtab
 @endsphinxtabset

-In the example above `set_input_tensor` is used to specify input tensors.
+In the example above, `set_input_tensor` is used to specify input tensors.
-The real dimensions of the tensor is always static, because it is a concrete tensor and it doesn't have any dimension variations in contrast to model inputs.
+The real dimensions of the tensor are always static, because it is a concrete tensor and it does not have any dimension variations in contrast to model inputs.

 Similar to static shapes, `get_input_tensor` can be used instead of `set_input_tensor`.
 In contrast to static input shapes, when using `get_input_tensor` for dynamic inputs, `set_shape` method for the returned tensor should be called to define the shape and allocate memory.
-Without doing that, the tensor returned by `get_input_tensor` is an empty tensor, it's shape is not initialized and memory is not allocated, because infer request doesn't have information about real shape you are going to feed.
+Without doing that, the tensor returned by `get_input_tensor` is an empty tensor.
+Its shape is not initialized and memory is not allocated, because infer request does not have information about real shape you are going to feed.
 Setting shape for input tensor is required when the corresponding input has at least one dynamic dimension regardless of bounds information.
-The following example makes the same sequence of two infer request as the previous example but using `get_input_tensor` instead of `set_input_tensor`:
+The following example makes the same sequence of two infer requests as the previous example but using `get_input_tensor` instead of `set_input_tensor`:

 @sphinxtabset